apintok/pokedex/README.md

 ## Next Steps / Working on :construction:

 - UI
-  - Add functionality to the 'More Info' button;
+  - Add functionality to the 'More Info' button; :heavy_check_mark:
   - Change the button 'Catch' positioning; :heavy_check_mark:
   - Implement responsiveness; :heavy_check_mark:
   - Need to make away of _**greying**_ out the button when no back image available;
-  - Better HTML page structure;
   - ...
 - JS Code
   - Apply a better DRY principle;
   - Use JS Classes for better data structuring;
-  - User input error handling;
+  - User input error handling; :heavy_check_mark:
   - Add Axios and async/await for new Promise calls; :heavy_check_mark:
   - Structure the findPokemon() function; :heavy_check_mark:
   - Constant code improvements;
   - Create a function to round the pokemon height and weight; :heavy_check_mark:
+  - Structure the findPokemon function;
+  - Error handling using trycatch;
   - ...
 - Problems
   - If the selected _view_ of the Pokemon is **back** on clicking catch the pokemon will be saved with that img;